SeyiAkinwale/AND101proj02/README.md

 - [x] 🗒️ Debug and fix Print List activity
 - [x] 💯 Debug and fix Favorite Number activity

-The following STRETCH features are implemented:

-- [ ] TODO

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Video Demo